-I joined the Computational Biology Group (Department of Medical Genetics) at the end of 2005 to prepare my PhD.
+I joined the Computational Biology Group (Department of Medical Genetics, now Department of Computational Biology) at the end of 2005 to prepare my PhD.
 I studied 2 years of Biology at the University of Paris XI (Orsay).
 Then I studied for 3 additional years at the same university where I got my Master in Bioinformatics and Biostatistics.

 I completed my PhD at the Computational Biology Group (CBG) in October 2010.
 This work represents mainly a pharmacogenetics study of the Swiss HIV cohort data.
 Click here to access to my thesis.

-Then I did a postdoc in the CBG, which is also affiliated to the Swiss Institute of Bioinformatics (SIB), working on statistical analysis and Genome-wide Association Studies (GWAS) on human phenotypic traits.
+Then I did a postdoc in the CBG, which is also affiliated to the SIB Swiss Institute of Bioinformatics, working on statistical analysis and Genome-wide Association Studies (GWAS) on human phenotypic traits.
 I was also involved in projects in collaboration with wet-lab scientists in order to help them in making sense out of their experimental data.

 For additional information, don't hesitate to contact me on Linked In.